roo2/broken-site/FRONTEND_SETUP.md

 # Frontend Setup Complete! 🎉

-Your modern React frontend for Site Diagnostics Pro is now ready!
+Your modern React frontend for BrokenSite is now ready!
 Here's what has been created:

 ## ✨ Features Implemented